hanseaston/personal-website/content/about/index.md

   - Git
 ---

-Hey there!
-My name is Hans.
-I am a student majoring in computer science at [University of Washington](https://www.washington.edu/).
+I am a student majoring in computer science at [University of Washington](https://www.cs.washington.edu/).

-Currently looking for new opportunities for the year 2022!
+Currently looking for new opportunities for the year 2023!

 I work on things that can make people's lives better, even just slightly.
 This can be in the form of volunteering, coding, teaching, and many others.